Back to Blog

-WordPress powers over 40% of the web.
-Next.js powers Nike, Netflix, TikTok, and OpenAI.
+WordPress powers 43.5% of the web.
+Next.js powers Nike, Netflix, TikTok, OpenAI, and Anthropic.
 Yet most agencies still default to WordPress.

 This isn't because WordPress is better.
 It's because the agency business model and Next.js don't mix well.
 Here's what's really going on.